Future Fund delivers $26bn boost on strong US market performance

 Moreover, the government has deferred the date at which it may draw on the Future Fund from 2026–27 until at least 2032–33.

-Commenting on this, Arndt added: “This provides the foundation for the Future Fund to become an enduring institution and to continue to invest for the long term.”
+Commenting on this, Arndt said: “This provides the foundation for the Future Fund to become an enduring institution and to continue to invest for the long term.”

-The CEO confirmed that, during the year, the fund’s new investments included a stake in the Eastlink toll road, and a national portfolio of student accommodation facilities.
+The CEO said that, during the year, the fund’s new investments included a stake in the Eastlink toll road and a national portfolio of student accommodation facilities.

 AUTHOR